 Sellotape are currently celebrating their 80th anniversary and they very kindly sent me some craft goodies to have a little play with.
-I love this vintage style Limited Edition Sellotape tin too (which is currently available from Ocado).
+I love this vintage style Limited Edition Sellotape tin too.
 Perfect for holding some little crafty bits and bobs once I’ve used all the tape!

 Sellotape began life in 1937 and has been used in a wide variety of applications since then.
 It became a regular at the crafting table in the 1970s when it was used fairly extensively on Blue Peter.
 This iconic sticky tape is a year round essential, not only for wrapping presents, but for all manner of crafting and DIY jobs around the home.

 In my hamper of Sellotape goodies was an assorted pack of glitter tape.
 I really liked the different designs and it seemed a waste of something so glamorous to use the tape for just wrapping presents.

 The glitter tape tears really easily, so you don’t need scissors or a dispenser to use it.
 It was beautiful and shimmery, so I thought I’d see how it worked on a bauble.

 The tape sticks really well to the styrofoam ball, but slightly raises at the edges, which creates an effect I actually really quite like.
 But if the cracked ice on a frozen lake look isn’t your thing, then you could paint it all over with PVA glue to seal it all down.